 Nature

-• It goes without saying that Canada is naturally stunning and one of the most varied countries.
-The Canadian Rockies and Pacific Coast Mountains were always likely to be my highlights with the stunning peaks, endless evergreen forests, the massive lakes and abundant wildlife.
-The Icefields parkway is the perfect example of the typically Canadian mountain landscape.
-On the other hand, the rugged Pacific rim coastline and rainforests were enchanting and offered a different relaxing atmosphere.
-Finally, the city that has it all in Vancouver with the harbours, mountains and urban lifestyle.
+- It goes without saying that Canada is naturally stunning and one of the most varied countries.
+This Canadian Rockies Trip through the Canadian Rockies and Pacific Coast Mountains was always likely to be my highlights with the stunning peaks, endless evergreen forests, the massive lakes and abundant wildlife.
+The Icefields Parkway is the perfect example of the typically Canadian mountain landscape.
+On the other hand, the rugged Pacific rim coastline and rainforests were enchanting and offered a different, relaxing atmosphere.
+Finally, the city that has it all is Vancouver with the harbours, mountains and urban lifestyle.

 Driving

-• The roads in Canada are some of my favourite with Icefields Parkway topping the list.
-The Toyota Corolla was ideal as it was a smooth cruiser with plenty of space and very good fuel efficient.
-The roads are much wider and straighter than the UK which also meant wide parking spots.
-We learnt it’s legal to turn right on a red light and there are plenty of one way systems in the cities.
-The most confusing aspect was having traffic lights on highways so going from motorway speeds to a stop.
-Many people choose to drive Motorhomes or RV’s which are much slower but overtaking is easy and there are passing lanes.
+- The roads in Canada are some of my favourites, with the Icefields Parkway topping the list.
+The Toyota Corolla was ideal as it was a smooth cruiser with plenty of space and very good fuel efficiency.
+The roads are much wider and straighter than in the UK, which also means wide parking spots.
+We learnt on our Canadian Rockies Trip that it’s legal to turn right on a red light and there are plenty of one-way systems in the cities.
+The most confusing aspect was having traffic lights on highways, so going from motorway speeds to a stop.
+Many people choose to drive Motorhomes or RVs, which are much slower, but overtaking is easy, and there are passing lanes.

 Shopping & Food

-• We learnt very quickly that GST (a 5% tax) is not included on prices so remember it will be added on at the checkout.
-The produce was similar in most grocery stores with Safeway & yates on market having the highest quality produce whereas as Buy Low-Foods had by far the best value for money.
-We did enjoy the local cuisine especially the Poutine (3 times) and appreciated the fresh sea food when at Hawksworth.
-The prices for restaurants and bars were comparable to London with BC being more expensive in general than Alberta.
+- We learnt very quickly on our Canadian Rockies Trip that GST (a 5% tax) is not included in prices, so remember it will be added on at checkout.
+The produce was similar in most grocery stores, with Safeway & Yates on Market having the highest quality produce, whereas Buy Low-Foods had by far the best value for money.
+We did enjoy the local cuisine, especially the Poutine (3 times) and appreciated the fresh seafood when at Hawksworth.
+The prices for restaurants and bars were comparable to London, with BC being more expensive in general than Alberta.

-What are the best must-see places on a Canada Road Trip?
-Drop your favourite in a comment below and please share with your fellow travellers.
+What are the best must-see places on a Canada road trip?
+Drop your favourite in the comments below and share this guide with anyone planning their own Canadian Rockies adventure.